akshay2604/ds-lib/CONTRIBUTING.md

 ### Testing

-spartan uses [Jest](https://jestjs.io) for tests.
+grg-ui uses [Jest](https://jestjs.io) for tests.
 To test all projects locally, run the following command from the root
 folder:

 ```shell